drodriguez28/mls-fanatic-general-assembly/readme.md

 ## Overview
 Project 2, MLS Fanatic page
-Users will be able to input
+Users will be able to input their information of being a MLS fan and also is able to

 ## Technologies Used